-• decide on the appropriate action to be taken to resolve the complaint

-• where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future.
+- decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future.

-The Chair of the Committee will provide the complainant and <Academy Name> with a full explanation of their decision and the reason(s) for it, in writing, within <insert number> school days.
+The Chair of the Committee will provide the complainant and the school with a full explanation of their decision and the reason(s) for it, in writing, within ten school days.

-The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by Academy Name.
+The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by the school.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions <Academy Name> will take to resolve the complaint.
+Where appropriate, it will include details of actions the school will take to resolve the complaint.